ersanchez/instructional-design/baofeng_uv-5r/objectives.md

 At the end of this course the learner will be able to complete the following major tasks on the Baofeng UV-5R handheld transceiver (HT).

+1. Given a Baofeng UV-5R HT, change basic settings manually.
-1. Given a Baofeng UV-5R HT, communicate using the Baofeng UV-5R over the amateur radio bands open to a USA FCC Technician's License holder and above in the simplex mode
+2. Given a Baofeng UV-5R HT, communicate using the Baofeng UV-5R over the amateur radio bands open to a USA FCC Technician's License holder and above in the simplex mode
-2. Given a Baofeng UV-5R HT and a list of repeater settings, program repeater settings in the Baofeng UV-5R manually.
+3. Given a Baofeng UV-5R HT and a list of repeater settings, program repeater settings in the Baofeng UV-5R manually.
+4. Given a Baofeng UV-5R HT, a USB connector cable, and a computer with CHIRP software installed, change menu settings on the Baofeng UV-5R using CHIRP software.
-3. Given a Baofeng UV-5R HT, a USB connector cable, and a computer with CHIRP software installed, program repeater settings the Baofeng UV-5R using CHIRP software.
+5. Given a Baofeng UV-5R HT, a USB connector cable, and a computer with CHIRP software installed, program repeater settings on the Baofeng UV-5R using CHIRP software.
-4. Given a Baofeng UV-5R HT, with repeater settings programmed in, communicate using the Baofeng UV-5R over the amateur radio bands open to a USA FCC Technician's License holder over a repeater system
+6. Given a Baofeng UV-5R HT, with repeater settings programmed in, communicate using the Baofeng UV-5R over the amateur radio bands open to a USA FCC Technician's License holder over a repeater system

 Each of these terminal objectives are broken down into enabling objectives which cover the cognitive, affective, and psychomotor skills.